chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 This will depend a little bit on the version of Chocolatey Central Management you're running.
 Prior to v0.4.0, control of Deployments was handled entirely on a per-Deployment-_step_ basis.
-This means that if you have an active Deployment with some of the computers in it idling (waiting for a later step in the Deployment to begin, essentially), these machines will pick up available Deployment steps from an unrelated Deployment while they're waiting.
+This means that if you have an active Deployment with some of the computers in it idling (waiting for a later step in the Deployment to begin, essentially), these machines will pick up available Deployment Steps from an unrelated Deployment while they're waiting.

 As of v0.4.0 of Chocolatey Central Management, this has been fine tuned a little bit so that any computer which is acted on by a Deployment will not pick up any steps from unrelated Deployments until all its assigned steps in the first Deployment are completed.